Ventura Alvarado: Return from loan

 On May 6, 2014, Ventura renewed his contract with América and for the Apertura 2014 tournament, Ventura returned to the Coapa team.
 In preseason he managed to play several minutes, even scoring a goal in one of them.
 His calls with the first team become more frequent, he wins minutes, plays ConcaChampions scoring on August 19, 2014, against Bayamón of Puerto Rico.
 For the start of the 2014 Apertura league, it was said that Paul Aguilar was injured, others said that he had a conflict with DT Antonio Mohamed for which he was separated from the squad, which led Ventura as a starter in those important games.
 América managed to reach the final against Tigres winning 3-1 winning the title number 12, where Ventura played all the league matches as a lateral defense.
 In addition, Alvarado also became champion of the CONCACAF Champions League, beating Montreal 5–3 on April 29, 2015, at the hands of DT Gustavo Matosas.
 In December 2015, the team traveled to the Club World Cup based in Japan where they achieved a fifth place.
 On April 27, 2016, America became the two-time champion of the CONCACAF Champions League, beating Tigres 4–1 on aggregate.

 Santos Laguna

 At the beginning of 2017 after being runner-up in the league with the América club in the Christmas final against Tigres which he was sent off being part of a massive brawl with Jose Arturo Rivas, he signed for the Coahuila team.

 Inter Miami

 On July 29, 2021, Alvarado signed with MLS side Inter Miami as a free agent.
 Following the 2021 season, Alvarado's contract option was declined by Miami.

+Sporting Club Jacksonville

+On July 8, 2026, Sporting Club Jacksonville of the USL Championship announced they had signed Alvarado.